sveetch/cookiecutter-bireli/docs/project-frontend.rst

 Layout stylesheets (CSS) are built from `Sass`_ sources.

 It is not allowed to use inline styles in templates and no *scoped* style from Javascript interfaces.
-The only source of truth for layout stylesheets is the Sass sources.
+The only source of truth for layout stylesheets are the Sass sources.

 The build from Sass to CSS is performed from the frontend stack with `node-sass`_.
 We